Inside: Once you try these extra crispy onion rings, you will never need to search for another recipe. They are perfect appetizers for any occasion!

 How to Make Onion Rings

-STEP 1: We start by cutting the onions into rings about ¼ of an inch thick, separating them from each other very carefully.
+STEP 1: Start by cutting the onions into rings about ¼ of an inch thick, separating them from each other.
 This recipe works best with the big and medium sized rings.

 Expert Tip: Instead of wasting the small rings, save them in a bag for other recipes that use onions.